(UNDERSTANDING or Application)

 What’s the difference between a team who thrives and one that strives?

 These past two weeks, we’ve seen several matches finalised with margins of less than 5 points.

 The fact that the scores are close might suggest that the teams are, as I used to say, ‘all matched up’, i.e., in terms of technical skill, composition, game strategy, and physicality.

-All things being equal, what separates teams who are deemed to be world class and those who are not!
+All things being equal, what separates teams who deem to be world-class and those who are not!

 Here’s a copy of my notes during the past two weeks – I invite you to stay with me and take a more in-depth look at what’s going on in elite performance: